python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

    - Provide static typing with signature annotations.
 The documentation of `MyPy`_ will be a good start, the cheat sheet is `here`_.
 We also have some custom type aliases in ``telegram.utils.helpers.typing``.

    - Document your code.
-This step is pretty important to us, so it has its own section below: _`Documenting`.
+This step is pretty important to us, so it has its own `section`_.

    - For consistency, please conform to `Google Python Style Guide`_ and `Google Python Style Docstrings`_.